hazardland/core.php/README.md

 Session::setId($myCustomSessionId);
 ```

 Opening session.
-While colled ```Session::open()``` will use predefined session name (if any) and will use predefined session id (if any, or will use php's default session id which is provided by cookie).
+While called ```Session::open()``` will use predefined session name (if any) and will use predefined session id (if any, or will use php's default session id which is provided by cookie).
 ```php
 Session::open();